novafacing/patches/docs/index.md

-# Patches Documentation
+# PyPatches Documentation

-Patches is a library that aims to make binary patching easy!
+PyPatches is a library that aims to make binary patching easy!

 ## Patch Strategies